lyle-univ/cos301-broadsword-data/README.md

 Note that to see the agile workflow with kanban cards, you need zenhub.
 Checkout wip for the most recent work.
 ## Worflow conventions:
 - Take work from the backlog and when completed move it to review.
 Then a team mate will review it and move it to done and close the issue.
 Rinse and repeat.
-- Feature freeze commences on 18 Apr 00:00
+- Feature freeze commences on 5 may 20:00
-- Total freeze commences on 19 Apr 00:00
+- Total freeze commences on 5 may 22:00
 - Bleeding edge work goes into the wip branch
 - If a feature is completed merge into feature
 - Stable versions get merged into master